 Acting for a Kazakh bank in relation to tracing assets and enforcement proceedings valuing over US$500 million in the English court and as global coordinating counsel covering eight other jurisdictions, three of which are offshore.

-Defending a client in High Court proceedings involving claims of fraud in connection with a J.V. dispute between Russian investors, also involving proceedings in Cyprus, BVI and Switzerland.
-This matter is ongoing
+Defending a client in High Court proceedings involving claims of fraud in connection with a J.V. dispute between investors, also involving proceedings in Cyprus, BVI and Switzerland.
+This matter is ongoing.

 Acting for two British Virgin Islands (BVI) companies in litigation before the courts of England and Wales, Georgia, and the BVI relating to alleged misuse of powers of attorney resulting in the dishonest misappropriation of substantial businesses and companies.

-Advising a group of Ukranian agro-trading companies in relation to claims made by various lenders for fraud and breach of contract amounting to $73 million in outstanding loans.
+Advising a group of Ukrainian agro-trading companies in relation to claims made by various lenders for fraud and breach of contract amounting to $73 million in outstanding loans.